mraiur/dainmiller.github.io/_posts/2015-10-16-scenario-coupling-cohesions.markdown

 ---
 published: true
-title: Value Objects in Ruby
+title: Coupling & Cohesions by Example
 layout: post
 tags: [ruby]
-categories: [ruby, patterns]
+categories: [ruby patterns]
 summary: We run a youtube production company and we make videos for paying members.

 ---